STEVE HINDS

 Ben’s knowledge not only altered the way I trained, but when I noticed the results I was getting with my own physique, it also changed the way I coached.
 It was like a light bulb had come on and I’d suddenly found all the answers.

-Working long shifts at the Prison allowed for decent time off, and in 2015 I set up ‘Getting It Done Personal Training’ – initially it was a part time offering but in March 2017, I decided to take the plunge and leave the Prison Service and enter the self-employed arena.
-Best move ever!
+Working long shifts at the Prison allowed for decent time off in between, and in 2015 I set up ‘Getting It Done Personal Training’ – initially it was just a part time offering but in March 2017, I decided to take the plunge and leave the Prison Service and enter the self-employed arena.

-By the end of 2017 my coaching books were full, and I had a growing frustration that people were asking me for my help, and I couldn’t fit them in.
+By the end of 2017 my coaching books were full, yet I felt an overwhelming frustration that people were reaching out for help and I simply couldn’t fit them in.

-I decided to contact Mark Coles, owner of M10 gym, and a leading light in the industry with regards to helping young fitness entrepreneurs expand their business.
+I approached Mark Coles, owner of M10 Gym and a leading figure in the industry, with a mission to mentor young fitness entrepreneurs and develop a team world-class coaches.

-Mark was fantastic, he was able to bring out the best in me, and turn an often pessimistic nature into one with focus, clarity, passion and optimism.
-I’m eternally grateful for his role in my personal transformation.
+Mark was exceptional.
+He had an ability to draw the best out of me, helping transform what was often a pessimistic mindset into one of focus, clarity, passion and optimism.
+I remain hugely grateful for the role he played in my personal development.

-And that brings me to now… I’ve currently assembled a team of four fantastic coaches, all bubbling with enthusiasm and drive to not only help their clients, but also be the very best coach they can be.
+I went on to assemble a team of outstanding coaches, all brimming with enthusiasm and a genuine desire to not only help their clients, but to become the best coaches they could be.

-And I am currently devoting my time to the following…
+I am currently devoting my time to the following:

-Studying NLP & Hypnosis that will enable me to expand my repertoire and help a wider range of clients in the future.
+• Studying NLP and Hypnosis to further expand my skillset and experience dealing with mental health – to enable me to support a wider range of clients in the future.

-When it comes to describing my personal goals, that’s simple…
+When it comes to my personal goals, they are simple:

 1.)
-To impact the lives of the people I coach.
+To positively impact the lives of the people I coach.

-3.)
-To leave a legacy in an industry that I’ve taken so many positives from.
+2.)
+To leave a meaningful legacy in an industry that has given me so much.

-And of course, have a little fun along the way!
+And of course, to have a little fun along the way.